firstandthird/hapi-activities/README.md

 });

 server.register({
-  register: require('hapi-activities'),
+  register: require('hapi-hooks'),
   options: {
-    interval: 30000, // checks for new activities to process every 3 seconds
+    interval: 30000, // checks for new hooks to process every 3 seconds
-    activities: {
+    hooks: {
       'create user': [
         // actions can just be the name of the server method to invoke:
         'addUserObject',